arl/bitstring/README.md

 **TODO**:
  - RotateLeft/Right ShiftLeft/Right
  - Or, And, Xor between bitstrings
- - Reverse
- - Run CI on big|little endian and 32|64 bits (for now only amd64) (see https://github.com/docker/setup-qemu-action)
+ - Run CI on big|little endian and 32|64 bits (with qemu) (see https://github.com/docker/setup-qemu-action)